 - Recently Shell announced it would leave the American Fuel & Petrochemical Manufacturers (AFPM) in 2020.
 As I’ve discussed previously, Follow This (an activist investor group who has bought shares in Shell in order to advance climate-related shareholder resolutions) has pushed Shell across the board on climate action.

-- Shell’s departure from AFPM was driven by the review they published of their trade associations.
+- Shell’s departure from AFPM was driven by the review they published of their trade associations in 2019.
 In the report, they assessed the positions of 19 trade associations that were selected “because their positions on climate-related policies have brought them to the attention of investors and NGOs.”
 They found some misalignment with nine trades, and “material misalignment” with the one organization they left.
+Since then, Shell has released a new report providing updates on the actions taken to address these discrepancies.

 It matters because: